zietzm/deep-review/sections/04_study.md

 Protein-protein interactions (PPIs) are highly specific and non-accidental physical contacts between proteins which occur for purposes other than generic protein production or degradation [@doi:10.1371/journal.pcbi.1000807].
-Such interactions (*Form the basis of much of what goes on in cells, citation.*)
+PPIs are key to many cellular processes like metabolism and immune responses.
 Abundant data have been generated in-part thanks to advances in high-throughput screening methods like yeast two-hybrid and affinity-purification with mass spectrometry.
-However, Because many PPIs are transient or dependent on biological context, high-throughput methods can fail to capture (*certain*) interactions.
-Additionally, high-throughput screens for PPIs can (*have false positives, [citation]*).
+Because many PPIs are transient or dependent on biological context-- however-- high-throughput methods can fail to capture a number of interactions.
+Additionally, common types of high-throughput screens for PPIs like the yeast two-hybrid have issues with high rates of false positive results [@doi:10.1186/s12964-015-0116-8 @doi:10.1002/pmic.200800150].

-(*Something referencing PPI extraction from the literature with NLP eg. doi.org/10.1016/j.ijmedinf.2009.04.010 This can also help because we can use low-throughput experimental results and still generate large datasets. [ actually probably this is extraneous information. think really hard before putting this in.]*)

-(*Computational methods show promise for predicting PPIs. [some kind of introduction to using computational prediction here, specifically deep learning]*)

-As discussed above, (*many*) protein structures are not yet known.
+Many early machine learning applications to PPI focused on the extraction of known relationships from the literature through text mining [@doi:10.1016/j.jbi.2007.11.008].
+However, computational methods show increasing promise for the prediction of novel PPIs.
+Singh et al.
+[@doi:10.1093/nar/gkq481] used a structure-based machine learning approach called Struct2Net to predict PPIs from comparisons of sequence data to structures in the Protein Data Bank.
+While this approach had the advantage of requiring only sequence data-- not functional information like previous work it was still limited by the coverage of the Protein Data Bank.

+In the context of PPIs and protein binding-- as in other domains-- deep learning shows promise for exceeding current predictive performance and circumventing limitations from which other types of approaches suffer.

+Zhang et al. [@doi:10.1038/nature11503] trained a Bayesian network on three-dimensional structural information which predicted PPIs with accuracy near and even somewhat above that of high-throughput experimentation.
+The authors noted that computational predictions often differed from experimental results, indicating one of the potential benefits in combining computational and experimental results.

+While many structures are now known, a sizeable portion of protein structures remain unknown [@doi:10.1126/science.aah4043].
 Therefore, the ability to predict PPI and protein binding based on protein sequence is extremely useful.

-In the context of protein interaction prediction-- as in other domains-- deep learning shows promise for exceeding current predictive performance in PPI and protein binding.

-Sun et al. [@doi:10.1186/s12859-017-1700-2] used sequence-based data in a stacked autoencoder to predict PPI in humans with high accuracy.
-Unlike several previous studies, they used an external test set and achieved superior performance to previous methods.
-Additionally, (*they found high performance, [rephrase]*) when applying their model to protein sequence data from three model organism species. (*This is an opportunity for more research*)
+Sun et al. [@doi:10.1186/s12859-017-1700-2] used sequence-based data in a stacked autoencoder to predict PPI in humans with high accuracy. (*Unlike several previous studies, they used an external test set and achieved superior performance to previous methods.*) Additionally, their predictive model performed well when generalized to protein sequence data from three model organism species.
+(*This is an opportunity for more research, or this shows that deep learning is widely "reusable"?*)